 Why Give to the Jason Taylor Foundation?

 Giving back.
 It is a simple concept, but one not grasped often enough.
-One person who fully understands what it means to give back, however is Jason Taylor, legendary Miami Dolphins Defensive End and 2007 NFL Man of the Year.
+One person who fully understands what it means to give back, however is Jason Taylor, legendary Miami Dolphins Defensive End, 2007 NFL Man of the Year, and 2017 Pro Football Hall of Fame inductee.
 From his humble beginnings as a Pittsburgh youth serving as a missionary, to his endless hours of community involvement as an NFL superstar, Jason has always given something of himself to those less fortunate.

 In July 2004, Jason’s philanthropy inspired him to establish the Jason Taylor Foundation, a 501 (c)(3) organization.
 The Foundation’s mission is to support and create programs that facilitate the personal growth and empowerment of South Florida’s children in need by focusing on improved health care, education and quality of life.